Equitable and Equitable America ratings

 The “A” rating for Equitable America represents the third highest among fifteen rating levels.

-The “A2” rating for Equitable America represents the sixth highest among twenty-one rating levels.
+The “A1” rating for Equitable America represents the fifth highest among twenty-one rating levels.

 Standard & Poor's: A Standard & Poor's Insurer Financial Strength Rating is a current opinion of the financial security characteristics of an insurance organization with respect to its ability to pay under its insurance policies and contracts in accordance with their terms.
 Standard & Poor's ratings range from AAA to R. A plus (+) or minus (-) following the rating shows relative standing within the major rating categories.
 The "A+" rating for Equitable represents the fifth highest among twenty rating levels.